It was a battle.

 Gideon bristled.
 Like she’d died for fun last time, for a laugh, and not to, oh right, save Harrow’s ass.
 “I’m your cavalier, asshole.
 That’s my fucking job.
 Get used to it.”
 She bent in a bow, arms spread at her sides.
 “I am ever at your service.”

-Harrow was so angry she was shaking, head to toe, her hands balled into fists so tight Gideon could almost feel the nails digging into her own flesh.
+Harrow was so angry she was shaking, head to toe, her hands balled into fists so tight Gideon could practically feel the nails digging into her own flesh.
 “I don’t want your service, Gideon.”